-As a woman from an ethnic minority background, entering the male dominated rugby industry, Maggie Alphonsi had the odds stacked against her.
+As a woman from an ethnic minority background, entering the male-dominated rugby industry, Maggie Alphonsi had the odds stacked against her.
 Add to that a challenging upbringing having been born with club foot, Maggie’s ambitious nature drove her to persevere.
-With sights set on a professional rugby career, Maggie went from a council estate to World Cup stage.
+With sights set on a professional rugby career, Maggie went from a council estate to the World Cup stage.

 Never settling for the success she has achieved, Maggie’s latest ambitions involve championing diversity in sports, and becoming the first woman and black person to securing the role of the Rugby Union President one day.